jgalar/CanadianTracker/README.rst

 Getting Started
 ---------------

-Canadian Tracker uses `poetry` to manage its dependencies.
+Canadian Tracker uses `poetry` to manage its Python dependencies.
 As such, you can easily run the project from the development tree:

 .. code-block:: console